metasfresh/metasfresh-documentation/_webui_collection/EN/Shipment_contract.md

 ---
-title: How do I create a shipment for a Contract?
+title: How do I create a shipment for a contract?
 layout: default
 tags:
   - Workflow